-Domestic Issues: The newly formed party advocates for a full and equal partnership between religious and secular Jews, restraining the activism of the judicial system, and removing regulations to promote a free-open economy.
+Domestic Issues: The party advocates for a full and equal partnership between religious and secular Jews, while championing the Jewish nature of the state.
+It strongly favors restraining the activism of the judicial system, and removing regulations to promote a free-open economy.
 The party vows to both protect minority civil rights yet is explicit in its belief that Israel is the nation of the Jewish people alone.
+It seeks to boost the status of the national-Zionist movement by increasing its budget and power in religious affairs relative to the Ultra Orthodox, which includes having Ultra-Orthodox